What are the rules here?

 Any user Level 20 or higher can mark messages that violate the ToU for moderation.
-By clicking on the "Message Detail" link right above each message, you'll be taken to a new screen that allows you to report the violation to the moderation staff.
+By clicking on the "report" link in the lower-right corner of each message, a popup box will appear allowing you to report the violation to the moderation staff.
 The moderators then will review the message, and if they find that it does indeed violate the ToU, it will be deleted.

 What actions can the moderators take on a marked message?

 If the moderators find a message to be violating the ToU, there are several actions they can take.

 - Delete Only: The moderators can delete a message or topic from the boards with no additional penalty to the poster.
 This often happens for very minor or technical violations, but should not be seen as a warrant to continue the same behavior.

 - Notification: In addition to deleting the message, the moderators can notify the user of the infraction, reducing their Karma by three at the same time.
 This is done for more severe violations, and the user will receive a system notification when this happens.
 It is hoped that by notifying the user of their moderation, they will understand what it is they've done wrong and can correct their behavior.

 - Warning: If a ToU violation is repeated, severe, or intentional, the moderators can place a warning on the user's account, which leaves them at Level 5 for two days.
 While warned, a user cannot create topics and can post very few messages per day, and 10 Karma is also deducted from the user.